OpenSourceEconomics/respy/doc/source/scalability.rst

     :align: center
     :height: 500px

 Adding even more processors, however, does not lead to any further improvements, it even increases the computational time.
 The main reason is the time spend on the synchronization of :math:`E\max` across all processes each period.
-Even though each slave is only working on a subset of states each period, they need access all previous :math:`E\max` results during the backward induction procedure.
+Even though each slave is only working on a subset of states each period, they need access to all previous :math:`E\max` results during the backward induction procedure.

 For more details, see the script `online <https://github.com/restudToolbox/package/blob/master/development/testing/scalability/run.py>`_ and the `logfile <https://github.com/restudToolbox/package/blob/master/doc/results/scalability.respy.info>`_.